ARMmbed/mbed-os-5-docs/docs/porting_migration/Porting_Guide_Mbed_OS.md

 ### 4. Add an entry in `mbed_rtx.h`:

 The `mbed_rtx` header file defines the core requirements for the RTOS, such as clock frequency, initial stack pointer, stack size, task counts and other macros.
-The sample target has the following specs:
+The sample target implemented here has the following specs:
 ```

     #elif defined(TARGET_MyTarget123)